 A.9.2) Use the definition of divides to decide which of the following are true and which are false.
 If a statement is true, find q satisfying the definition of divides.
 If it is false, give an explanation.
-(Hint: Try to reason about multiplication rather than using your calculator.)
+(Hint: Try to reason about multiplication without actually multiplying.)